We Want to Help

-- Penetrating damp – cause by water coming through walls, usually due to structural problems such as faulty guttering or roofing or leaking water pipes.
+- Penetrating damp – caused by water coming through walls, usually due to structural problems such as faulty guttering or roofing or leaking water pipes.

 - Condensation – caused by a build-up of moisture in the air from inside the home.

 Please refer to our “Damp, Mould and Condensation” guidance leaflet or video below for more information and advice.